Inpatient Rehabilitation Program:

-Staff and visitors must wear masks at all times while inside the building regardless of vaccination status.
+Staff and visitors must wear masks at all times while inside or outside of the building regardless of vaccination status.

-All visitors must be screened first in Administration on Bluebonnet before visiting Tejas.
+All visitors must be screened first at the Administration Building or at Inpatient on Bluebonnet before visiting Tejas.

 We thank you for your patience and understanding during this time.
-Please understand the circumstances around COVID-19 are ever changing.
-If there is a need for change, Shondra or Holly will be in touch with you.
+Please understand the circumstances around COVID-19 are ever changing, and if there is a need for change, Shondra or Holly will be in touch with you.